 All rules corresponding to these rules and in force immediately before the commencement of these rules are hereby repealed in respect of matters covered by these rules:

-Provided that any order made or action taken under the rules so repealed shall be deemed to have been made or taken under the corresponding provisions of these rules.
+Provided that any an order made or action is taken under the rules so repealed shall be deemed to have been made or taken under the corresponding provisions of these rules.

 By order and in the name of the Governor of Madhya Pradesh,